-Although the trap was deployed on October 22, 2014 for the 2015 migratory season, we did not catch the first steelhead juvenile until November 10.
-The peak catch occurred at the end of February when 54 steelhead juveniles were captured although another spike in outmigration occurred in April and May (Figure 7).
-A total of 91 steelhead juveniles were captured in the screw trap between November, 2014 and June 2015.
-Of these juveniles, we PIT tagged 89 and released most of them as part of a mark-recapture study to obtain an outmigrant abundance estimate.
-Two of these released fish were recaptured over the season producing an average (pooled) trap efficiency of 2.27%.
-The average length (120 mm) was similar to other years.
+Although the trap was deployed on April, 2015 for the 2016 migratory season.
+A total of 13 steelhead juveniles were captured in the screw trap between April 2016 and June 2016.
+Of these juveniles, we PIT tagged 12 and released most of them as part of a mark-recapture study to obtain an outmigrant abundance estimate.
+However, there were no recaptures at this site and thus no estimate.